pdx-cs-rust-embedded/mb2-mic-on/README.md

 * `board`: Uses `microbit-v2`.

 All but `raw` turn the mic back off after about three seconds.

 You will need to build the pre-`hal` code with `--release` to get the timing right.
+The delay spin-loop will generate a lot of extra instructions per iteration in debug mode, since it will call an iterator `next()` method each iteration.

 These [setup](./SETUP.md) commands will get your Linux box set up to run this stuff.
 Similar things for other platforms.